How to Help a Bath Salts Addict

 - Benzodiazepines: These drugs may be used to manage any extreme anxiety and/or agitation which may arise during bath salts withdrawal.

 During the second stage of treatment, you may participate in emotional and psychological therapies.
 These will help you work on behavioral conditioning and better prepare you to live a sober life.
-With this step, therapists help patients work through depression, anxiety, and other mental health issues.
+With this step, therapists help patients work through depression, anxiety, and other co-occurring afflictions.
 Mental health issues occur alongside addiction more frequently than not.
 Because the two are interrelated, it is important to address both during treatment.

-Finally, aftercare takes place.
+Finally, the final step of aftercare takes place.
 During this time, recovering patients may head to a sober living house or to their own homes.
 Sober living homes serve as a stepping stone between the drug rehab facility and home.
 These may be used to help prevent the chance of relapse as a person gets back on his or her feet.
-Aftercare may also include support groups and 12-step programs like Narcotics Anonymous (NA).
+Aftercare may also include group assistance and support programs like Narcotics Anonymous (NA).

 Bath Salt Addicts question 4